 I walked along the Black Drin River and watched ancient men try to catch tiny fish with long bamboo poles.
 The river sliced through the heart of Struga and magnificent promenades lined both shores.
 In the afternoon it seemed like all 16,000 residents of this small town were walking along the river visiting friends, catching up on gossip, seeing, and being seen.
 The river isn’t wide, not much wider than Bank Street in downtown Waterbury, but on a warm afternoon in Autumn there were thousands of walkers strolling along the promenade and I felt the warmth of community and wondered why anyone would ever leave this place?

 The Black Drin River flows out of Lake Ohrid and slices through the heart of Struga, a small town of 16,000 residents in the country of Macedonia.
-A majority of the population in Struga is ethnic Albanian and they are governed by Mayor Ziadin Sela, a former doctor who is now running to be a member of parliment where he hopes to champion human rights for Albanians living in Macedonia.
+A majority of the population in Struga is ethnic Albanian and they are governed by Mayor Ziadin Sela, a former doctor who is now running to be a member of parliament where he hopes to champion human rights for Albanians living in Macedonia.
 Mayor Sela traveled to Waterbury in 2014 to establish a sister city relationship between Struga and Waterbury.
-There are thousands of ethnic Albanians living in greater waterbury who emigrated rom Struga.
+There are thousands of ethnic Albanians living in greater Waterbury who emigrated rom Struga.

-The main shopping artery in downtown Struga (above) is busltling all day long.
+The main shopping artery in downtown Struga (above) is bustling all day long.
 The beautiful natural surroundings and robust community life left me wondering why so many people had left, and the answer was lack of economic opportunity.
-Jobs are difficult to find and pay bewteen $180 and $450 U.S. dollars a month.
+Jobs are difficult to find and pay between $180 and $450 U.S. dollars a month.
 For children in Struga, though, it is a rich life of exploration, friendship, fishing, swimming and climbing atop a monument in the city center (below).

 Muslims and Christians live side by side in Struga, but there is a small junkyard separating a mosque and church on the west side of Struga.